Frequently Asked Questions - Pennsylvania Mechanics Lien

 How much does it cost to file a Pennsylvania Extension of a mechanics' lien Claim?

-LienItNow.com prepares, files and serves extensions of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves extensions of mechanics' lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the mechanics' lien claim prolongs the expiration date.
 Pennsylvania law, however, does not permit an extension of mechanics' lien claims.

 Click Here to File a Pennsylvania Document